-During the 2016-17 and 2017-18 academic years, all eleven academic departments in the Faculty of Social Sciences carried out internal quality reviews.
-A synthesis report, prepared by the Quality Office, analysed all eleven peer review group (PRG) reports for these individual departments.
-As detailed earlier in this report, the goal of this synthesis exercise was to identify common themes, good practice, and possible enhancement themes and activities for Faculty and University level enhancement-led actions.
+During the academic year 2018-19, all eight academic departments in the Faculty of Science and Engineering carried out internal quality reviews.
+Preliminary analysis of the eight resulting review reports was undertaken by the Quality Office.
+As detailed earlier in this report, the goal of such exercises is to identify common themes, good practice, and possible enhancement themes and activities for Faculty and University level enhancement-led actions.